We ship worldwide from warehouses in the USA, Canada, Europe, UK and Australia!

 Buses don't go as far as San Marcos, but you can take the public shuttles that await outside the airport and run to Antigua and then arrange for a tourist shuttle or a tuk-tuk, the small 3-wheeled taxis to San Marcos.
 You can also get a shuttle to Panajachel if you wish and then cross the lake by small public boat, locally called lancha.

-The 4th annual Keith's Cacao Homecoming Retreat begins February 27 and runs through March 6.
+The 5th annual Keith's Cacao Homecoming Retreat begins February 16 and runs through February 23.
 Join us along the magical shores of Lake Atitlan in San Marcos La Laguna, Guatemala.
-Tickets are still available!
+Tickets are now available!
 Click on the link below.

 The discount code has been applied and will apply to your cart in checkout